imanghafoori1/laravel-MasterPass/README.md

 Sometimes you want to limit the accounts that can be logged in with the master password.

-For example an admin user should not be able to login into an other admin user with the master password.
+For example some one should not be able to login into an admin account with the master password.

 In that case, you can listen to the 'masterPass.isBeingUsed' event and check your conditions and return `false` from it.